microsoft/devcenter-catalog/Environment-Definitions/BicepTemplates/REAME.md

 You can deploy the following test templates to ADE:
 - [AppConfig](./AppConfig/appconfig.bicep) Will deploy infrastructure to create an App Configuration
+- [ContainerApp](./ContainerApp/main.bicep) Will deploy a Log Analytics Workspace, a Container App Environment, and a Container App from a specified image

 ### Learn more about Bicep